Taxes in Lincoln

-Lincoln’s tax rate accounts for three agencies.
-In addition to the Town of Lincoln's portion (35.3%) of the tax bill, property taxes pay for the delivery of community programs and services by Niagara Region (50.6%) and the school boards (14.1%).
-Therefore, the impact to property taxes is a combination of these three agencies.
-Often referred to as a blended rate and this is what a resident will see on their tax bill.
+Lincoln’s tax bill accounts for three agencies.
+In addition to the Town of Lincoln's portion (36%) of the tax bill, property taxes pay for the delivery of community programs and services by Niagara Region (including waste) (51%) and the school boards (13%).

 Where do tax dollars go?